pranuhzz/pranuhzz.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.iitdh.ac.in/'>Indian Institute Of Technology Dharwad</a>.
-Dr. Ameer Mulla
+subtitle: <a href='https://www.iitdh.ac.in/user-profile/ameer-k-mulla'>Dr. Ameer Mulla</a>

 profile:
   align: right